tannazma/prework/README.md

 ### Good Points

-- During this project I learned how to use CSS Variable:
+- During this project, I learned how to use CSS Variables:

 ```js
 :root {